 Simply stated, there are three basic layers in hybris: a Platform, an E-commerce Layer, and Accelerators.

-If something doesn’t meet your expectations, you can replace any parts of it with your our implementation.
+If something doesn’t meet your expectations, you can replace any part of it with your own implementation.

 Travel Accelerator